 Dr John Demartini is a world-renowned specialist on human behavior, a researcher, author and global educator.
 He has studied over 30,000 books across most all the defined academic disciplines and has synthesized the wisdom of the ages, which he shares on stage in over 100 countries around the world.

-Many people express feelings of being an “imposter” – that they doubt their talents and accomplishments so much that they fear being exposed as a fraud.
-This is often believed to be associated with a lowered self-worth?
+Many people with low confidence express feelings of being an “imposter” – that they doubt their talents and accomplishments so much that they fear being exposed as a fraud.
+This is often believed to be associated with a lowered self-worth and confidence.

 Self-worth and self-confidence are inextricably linked to how congruent you are in relation to your highest values, so let me start by explaining what those are.